ahmadsobri/java-practice/README.md

 	- for inject component/interface if use

 @Qualifier (used on @Autowired annotation place)\
-	- for qualify/choose the specific interface that want to inject (i.g : one interface implemented in multiple class)
+	- for qualify/choose the specific interface that want to inject (e.g : one interface implemented in multiple class)

 @ConditionalOnProperty(prefix = "config", name = "enable-prod", havingValue = "true")\
 	- for enable/disable class/component with custom remak in application.properties, \
-	- i.g: by asign true/false to change prod/dev mode : "config.enable-prod=true"
+	- e.g: by asign true/false to change prod/dev mode : "config.enable-prod=true"

 @Controller(manual custom) / @RestController (include RequestMapping, ResponseBody)\
 	- layer for handle request and response from http client